percona/everest-doc/docs/administer/manage_namespaces.md

 - This command deletes only the specified namespace, as long as it is managed by Percona Everest.

-- Setting the `--keep-namespace` option will delete all operators in the namespace but will not remove the namespace itself.
-It will only remove the Percona Everest label.
+- Setting `--keep-namespace` deletes all resources within the namespace (e.g., operators, DatabaseClusters, BackupStorages) while preserving the namespace itself.
+Use this option to clean up the namespace without removing it.

 ??? example "Example"